-The Falaknuma Palace was designed by an English architect, and the construction of the palace began in 1884.
-The Palace initially belonged to Nawab Vikar-ul-Umra who was then the Prime Minister of Hyderabad.
+The Falaknuma Palace was designed by an English architect and the construction of the palace began in 1884.
+The palace initially belonged to Nawab Viqar-ul-Umra who was the then prime minister of Hyderabad.
 Later, the palace was given to Nizams.
 The palace derives its name from Urdu and means “mirror of the sky”.

-The body of the scorpion that forms the middle portion of the palace contains the main building, as well as the kitchen.
+The body of the scorpion that forms the middle portion of the palace contains the main building as well as the kitchen.
 The Zenana Mahal and the harem are situated on the south side of the palace.
-The Palace is a unique blend of Tudor as well as Italian architecture.
+The palace is a unique blend of Tudor as well as Italian architecture.
 The glass used in the windows is stained keeping in with the Tudor style.